bimbowande/MSc-in-Machine-Learning-and-Artificial-Intelligence/Course_6-Machine_Learning_II/Module_1-Decision_Trees/1-Introduction_to_Decision_Trees/6-Building_a_Decision_Tree_Classification_I.md

 #### Entropy

-Consider a set of variables as shown in the image below such that there are 8 data points from one class represented in Red colour and 8 from another class represented in Green colour:
+Qn: Consider a set of variables as shown in the image below such that there are 8 data points from one class represented in Red colour and 8 from another class represented in Green colour:

 ![Entropy Qn](https://i.ibb.co/R0888S7/Entropy-Qn.png)